A Full Meal and Healthy Veggie Chickpea Salad

 1 red and 1 green bell pepper (cut into small pieces)

-Rinse the chickpeas, and let it drip dry.
+Rinse the chickpeas, and let them drip dry.

 Chop green onion, or use a scissor to cut it into small pieces